Semi-conjugacy rigidity for endomorphisms derived from Anosov on the 2-torus: DA endomorphisms with unstable cone-fields

 Now we prove Lemma \ref{6 lem attractor} and Lemma \ref{6 lem Ansoov}.
-For proving Lemma \ref{6 lem attractor}, we need use a kind of inverse Ledrappier-Young’s entropy formula of non-invertible endomorphisms.
-The following formula is given in \cite{S09}, here we give an adaptation under the setting of this paper.
-Let $f$ be a $C^{1+\alpha}$-smooth $cu$-DA endomorphism and $\mu$ be an ergodic measure of $f$.
-Then
+For proving Lemma \ref{6 lem attractor}, we need to use the following Ruelle inequality for endomorphisms which is given in \cite{Liu03}, and here we give an adaptation under the setting of this paper.
+Let $f$ be a $C^{1}$-smooth $cu$-DA endomorphism and $\mu$ be an ergodic measure of $f$.
+Then, by \cite[Remark 1.4]{Liu03},